Androgenetic alopecia (male pattern hair loss, commonly baldness) is the most common form of alopecia in men and one of the most common in women.

 FUE hair transplantation is indicated for both men and women suffering from androgenetic alopecia, regardless of the patient’s age or degree of progression.
 One other method that is still used to a significant degree, is the older hair transplant technique FUT, commonly known as Strip technique.
 Over recent years the use of FUT has become less popular, as more and more patients prefer the less traumatic FUE technique.

-Modern non-invasive treatments include Low Level Laser Treatment (LLLT) and treatment with PRP (Platelet-Rich Plasma), which involves injection of plasma from the patient’s blood into the affected region.
-After appropriate activation, the plasma is injected into the scalp and by producing growth factors, leads to the development of new cells, improves blood supply to the scalp area and strengthens the affected hair follicles.
+Modern non-invasive treatments include Low Level Laser Treatment (LLLT) and treatment with autologous growth factors which involves injection of activated ingredients from the patient’s blood into the affected region.
+After appropriate activation, the ingredients are injected into the scalp and by producing growth factors, lead to the development of new cells, improves blood supply to the scalp area and strengthens the affected hair follicles.
 As it takes advantage of the body’s own healing forces, it is one of the most effective modern treatments for androgenetic alopecia.

 Androgenetic Alopecia | FAQs